MeRupamGanguly/interview-preparation/Golang.md

 fmt.Println("dst:", dst) // [99 2 3 4 5]
 ```

-When you append to a slice and it exceeds its current capacity, Go automatically allocates a new underlying array, usually with a larger capacity.
+When we append to a slice and it exceeds its current capacity, Go automatically allocates a new underlying array, usually with a larger capacity.
 Allocating a new array with a larger capacity (typically doubling the old one, but this growth strategy can vary).

 ```go
 func main() {